QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-01-18-external-dns-with-pi-hole.md

 Remove-Variable somepassword
 ```

-This renders the new sealed secrets in the folder for my external-dns-pihole application in the external-dns namespace.
+This renders the new sealed secrets in the folder for my external-dns-pihole application which is destined for the external-dns namespace.

 The rest of the configuration can be found in the [documentation for external-dns](https://kubernetes-sigs.github.io/external-dns/latest/docs/tutorials/pihole/).

 I went ahead and just put each resource in a separate file, and bundled it all with kustomize.
-I replaced some of the names to include the -pihole suffix in case I want to deploy another external-dns-cloudflare app for public access to this cluster in the future.
+I replaced some of the names to include my `-pihole` suffix in case I want to deploy another external-dns-cloudflare app for public access to this cluster in the future.

 ``` yaml
 # kustomize.yaml